UN says Yemen's warring parties agree to 2-month truce

 “This is the result of fairly painstaking work” by Grundberg and other diplomats, Haq said.
 He said the envoy called the truce “a first and long-overdue step” toward ending the fighting that has killed more than 150,000 people, according to the Armed Conflict Location and Event Data Project figures.
 That figure includes both fighters and civilians.

-During the two-month truce, the Saudi-led coalition will allow 18 vessels carrying oil products into the port of Hodeida, and two commercial flights a week from and to the Yemeni capital to Jordan and Egypt, according to a document of the truce obtained by The Associated Press.
+During the two-month truce, the Saudi-led coalition will allow 18 vessels carrying fuel into the port of Hodeida, and two commercial flights a week from and to the Yemeni capital to Jordan and Egypt, according to a document of the truce obtained by The Associated Press.

-After the truce takes effect, the U.N. envoy will call for two parties to convene to agree on opening roads in Taiz and other provinces, the document said.
+After the truce takes effect, the U.N. envoy will call for both sides to convene to agree on opening roads around Taiz and other provinces, the document said.
+Taiz, which remains partially held by the forces fighting on behalf of the internationally recognized government, has been blockaded by the Houthis for years.

+There are hopes the truce could build momentum for further steps towards peace, though past attempts at cease-fires have repeatedly fallen through.
+The terms of this latest agreement bear a resemblance to a 2018 peace deal that brought an end to fighting in Hodeida but failed to bring wider peace.

+“It must have taken a phenomenal effort to get here,” said Peter Salisbury, Yemen expert at the International Crisis Group.
+“But it’s going to take an even more monumental effort to turn the agreement into a reality.”